kangshugang/SBLS/README.md

 The simulation engine can run the simulation model, train the model and use the trained model to make decisions.
 The simulation will be developed with C++ 17.

-Foot Notes:
+## Notes
  - This project is now at the conceptual phase, code will be developed and commited to this repository overtime.
  - This is a spare time project, do not expect any timely progress.
- - One of the primary purpose of this project is to help the auther to refresh his skills with Python 3 and C++ 17 (the auther is an experienced software engineer, but skills on c++/python is a kind of out of date.
-For learning new programming skills, I need programming practices.
+ - One of the primary purpose of this project is to help the author to refresh his skills with Python 3 and C++ 17 (the auther is an experienced software engineer, but skills on c++/python is a kind of out of date.
+I need practices for updating programming skills.
 Therefore, this project).